jpwardd/Lawn-Tracker/README.md

 *Features I'm Currently Working on*

--Employees - employees can sign in to a seperate account to view their lawn list.
+1.Employees - employees can sign in to a seperate account to view their lawn list.
--Dark Sky API - so the user is prepared for inclimate weather.
+2.Dark Sky API - so the user is prepared for inclimate weather.
--Done button - when an employee finishes a lawn it outputs in a list of "finsihed lawns".
+3.Done button - when an employee finishes a lawn it outputs in a list of "finsihed lawns".